saraasadi78/SaraAsadi.github.io/_pages/education.md

 ---

-* Bachelors in Software Engineering, University of Science and Culture, Tehran, 2010.
+* Bachelors in Software Engineering, Ferdowsi University, Mashhad, Iran, 9.2018 -- 2.2023.

-* Diploma in Mathematics, National Organization for Development of Exceptional Talents (NODET), 2005.
+* Diploma in Mathematics, National Organization for Development of Exceptional Talents (NODET), 9.2013 -- 12.2017.